 Set up a mapboard

-1. Install the ArcGIS Maps for Adobe Creative Cloud plug-in and open Adobe Illustrator.
+1. Download and install the ArcGIS Maps for Adobe Creative Cloud plug-in and open Adobe Illustrator.

 2. Click Window, point to Extensions, and choose ArcGIS Maps for Adobe Creative Cloud.

 3. Sign in with either a Plus, ArcGIS Online, or ArcGIS Enterprise account.

 If you don’t have an account, you can sign up for a free trial.

 Two windows appear: ArcGIS Maps: Compilation and ArcGIS Maps: Mapboards.
 One of the windows may be hiding the other.

 4. On the Mapboards window, search for Rockland, Maine.